innopolis-devops/labs/PYTHON.md

 flake8 main.py
 ```

-For Markdow I decided to use markdownlint as an extension in VSCode
+For Markdown I decided to use markdownlint as an extension in VSCode